netmod-wg/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

 Example modules are non-normative and SHOULD be named with the prefix "example-".

-It is suggested that a stable prefix be selected that represents the entire organization.
+It is suggested that a stable module name prefix be selected that represents the entire organization.
 All normative YANG modules published by the IETF MUST begin with the prefix "ietf-".
+All IANA-maintained YANG modules MUST begin with the prefix "iana-".
 Another standards organization, such as the IEEE, might use the prefix "ieee-" for all YANG modules.